iCodeSometime/candidate/README.md

 Several unmerged PRs have been added into this version - the author on these commits has been set to reflect the actual author.
 Maintaining backwards compatibility with the `chess` crate is a non-goal.
 Expect breaking changes until 1.0.

-Some of the current improvements over https://github.com/jordanbray/chess:
+Some of the improvements made since the fork:
- - Build times are _drastically_ improved. rust-analyzer actually works now (thanks KarelPeeters) - still room for improvement here.
+ - Build times are _drastically_ improved. rust-analyzer actually works now (thanks KarelPeeters)
+ - Checking the status of the board is much faster (thanks AlexanderHarrison)

 ## Is it any good?